5 Beginner Mistakes to Avoid in Crypto

 We all know not to give out our passwords for traditional apps.
 But crypto wallets have other secret pieces of info to keep track of, like seed words and private keys.
 To make matters worse, there is no “forgot my password” feature in crypto.
 If you lose your seed words, you lose your account.
 So learning what these pieces of info are and how to keep them safe and secure can be a challenge in the beginning.

 FYI: It’s also important to choose an exchange that is legitimate.
 Otherwise, you might end up not being able to withdraw your crypto at all.
-I’ve written a guide to finding a legitimate exchange to help distinguish between real exchanges and scam ones.

 How to Avoid It